tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 6.1.0
 	Curvy Generator
-		[FIXED] Generators break when having other generators as children [FIXED] The Auto Refresh parameters where ignored when modifying an input spline that is not a child of an input module.
-		[FIXED] Volume Caps module: end cap not using the right volume scaling Others
+		[FIXED] Generators break when having other generators as children [FIXED] The Auto Refresh parameters where ignored when modifying an input spline that is not a child of an input module [FIXED] Volume Caps module: end cap not using the right volume scaling Others
-		[FIXED] Controllers: Offset feature still applies even when it should not i.e. when the Orientation mode is set to None.
-		[FIXED] The UI is broken in some places when using new UI system introduced by Unity 2019.3 [FIXED] When using Unity 2019.3, you can't assign a dynamic event handler to events inherited from parent class [FIXED] When using Unity 2019.3, warnings are displayed when opening some example scenes [FIXED] In rare cases, singletons can be duplicated [API/CHANGE] Controllers have now some previously private members exposed to inheriting classes.
-This is to make it easier to make custom controllers.
+		[FIXED] Controllers: Offset feature still applies even when it should not i.e. when the Orientation mode is set to None [FIXED] The UI is broken in some places when using new UI system introduced by Unity 2019.3 [FIXED] When using Unity 2019.3, you can't assign a dynamic event handler to events inherited from parent class [FIXED] When using Unity 2019.3, warnings are displayed when opening some example scenes [FIXED] In rare cases, singletons can be duplicated [API/CHANGE] Controllers have now some previously private members exposed to inheriting classes.
+This is to make it easier to make custom controllers

 6.0.1
 	[OPTIM] Reduced cost of drawing a spline's gizmos